 - Give to others – even the smallest act can count, whether it's a smile, a thank you or a kind word.
 Larger acts, such as volunteering locally, can improve your mental wellbeing and help you build new social networks.

 - Be mindful – be more aware of the present moment, including your thoughts and feelings, your body, and the world around you.
 Some people call this awareness "mindfulness".
 It can positively change the way you feel about life and how you approach challenges.
 Check your Keele email for our mindfulness sessions.

-There are many resources and apps which are free for you to use, such as the Health Assured 24/7 helpline and app free to all Keele students, Togetherall online community, and these self-help guides.
+There are many resources and apps which are free for you to use, such as the Health Assured 24/7 helpline and app free to all Keele students and these self-help guides.
 There's also more information available on our wellbeing web pages.